jissac/SDCND/Term1/Adv_Lane_Lines/README.md

 ![alt text][image1]

 Using OpenCV and Python, I computed the camera matrix and distortion coefficients.
-I created a an array called `objpoints`, which holds the (x,y,z) coordinates of the 'ground-truth' chessboard coordinates for an undistorted 3D image (I assume the chessboard is fixed on the (x,y) plane at a fixed distance z=0), and an array called `imgpoints`, which holds the (x,y) coordinates of the images in the calibration image plane.
+I created an array called `objpoints`, which holds the (x,y,z) coordinates of the 'ground-truth' chessboard coordinates for an undistorted 3D image (I assume the chessboard is fixed on the (x,y) plane at a fixed distance z=0), and an array called `imgpoints`, which holds the (x,y) coordinates of the images in the calibration image plane.
 I found the corners of each calibration image using OpenCV, stored them in `imgpoints`, and mapped those points to the ground-truths contained in `objpoints`.
 I used these mapped values to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function and then applied the distortion correction to a test image using the `cv2.undistort()` function.

 The code for this step is contained in the `calibrate_camera()` and `undistort()` functions on lines 15 through 64 in the file `lane-utils.py`.
 An example of an original test image with its undistorted image is shown below: